Program Director's Welcome

-Our liver transplant program offers fellows the opportunity to provide pre and post-transplant ID care for this vulnerable population.
+Our liver transplant program offers fellows the opportunity to provide pre and post-transplant ID care for this population.
 The high prevalence of HIV and HCV in Newark permits fellows to become highly proficient in both treatment and prevention of both disease states.

 The opioid crisis has greatly impacted New Jersey and Newark continues to be at the forefront of the epidemic.
 Fellows will frequently take care of patients with infectious disease complications of their drug use.
 Many of our faculty are buprenorphine-waivered prescribers and are affiliated with Department of Psychiatry’s Northern New Jersey Medication-Assisted Treatment Center of Excellence.

-Our faculty, across the three campuses, are integrally involved with fellow education from bedside teaching to case conferences and didactic sessions to mentoring of research projects and scholarly activities.
+Our faculty, across the four campuses, are integrally involved with fellow education from bedside teaching to case conferences and didactic sessions to mentoring of research projects and scholarly activities.
 The fellow-faculty ratio is very small, and fellows enjoy a close working relationship with faculty members who are nationally renowned in their fields of expertise.

 Addiction Medicine Fellowship Website: